zdyxry/LeetCode/README.md

 - [x] 1366 Rank Teams by Votes
 - [x] 1375 Bulb Switcher III
 - [x] 1395 Count Number of Teams
+- [x] 1409 Queries on a Permutation With Key

 ## Hash Table